oceanumeric/oceanumeric.github.io/docs/_blog/guide-to-patent.md

 ## Understanding OECD citation database structure

 The OECD Citations database provides information on patent and non-patent literature (NPL) citations (or references) found in patent documents.
+Please read the [OECD Citations Database report](./pdfs/OECD Citations Database - August 2022.pdf){:target="_blank} to learn how they collect the data.
+There are eleven tables in this database, which covers lots of information related to patent citation.
+We will only focus on four tables: `EPO_CITATIONS`, `EPO_CIT_COUNTS`, `EPO_EQUIVALENT`, and `EPO_NPL_CITATIONS`.

+In the above sections, we have extracted all granted patents for Airbus Defence (DE) company (see Table 12).
+With those patent numbers, we could extract their citations from OECD Citations database.